 From MozillaZine Knowledge Base

 In Thunderbird and SeaMonkey, "Local Folders" is the name given to the set of mail folders at the bottom of the folders pane.
 Many new users don't know what these Local Folders are for, or why they're called "Local Folders".
+It's called a "special" account because it doesn't have any instructions for how to communicate with a mail server.

 Uses for Local Folders